tdaylan/pcat/docs/index.rst

 Hierarchical priors
 +++++++++++++++++++++

-When there are multiple model sources, each with a set of properties, it is more natural to put priors on the distribution of these properties, as opposed to placing individual priors separately on each source property.
-This assumes that a certain property of all point sources in a given population are drawn from a single probability distribution.
-This is particularly useful when such a parametrization is subject to inference, where individual sources can be marginalized over.
-This results in a hierarchical prior structure, where the prior is placed on the distribution of source properties, i.e., **hyperparameters**, and the prior on the individual source properties are made conditional on these hyperparameters.
+When there are multiple model elements, each with a set of parameters, it is more natural to put priors on the distribution of these parameters, as opposed to placing individual priors separately on each element parameter.
+This assumes that a certain parameter of all elements in a given population are drawn from a single probability distribution.
+This is particularly useful when such a parametrization is subject to inference, where individual elements can be marginalized over.
+This results in a hierarchical prior structure, where the prior is placed on the distribution of element parameters, i.e., **hyperparameters**, and the prior on the individual element parameters are made conditional on these hyperparameters.

 Proposals